Ralph Flanders: Legacy

 Flanders was the author or coauthor of eight books, including his autobiography, Senator from Vermont.
 He wrote about many issues: the problems of unemployment, inflation, ways for achieving a cooperative relationship between management and labor, and his belief that "moral law is natural law" and should be an integral part of everyone's education.
 His papers are located at the Special Collections Research Center at Syracuse University Library and at the Special Collections of the University of Vermont's Bailey-Howe Library.

-During his lifetime, Flanders received more than sixteen honorary degrees from institutions that included Dartmouth College (M.S., LL.D.), Harvard University (LL.D.), Middlebury College (D. Sc.) and the University of Vermont (D. Eng.).
+During his lifetime, Flanders received more than sixteen honorary degrees from institutions that included Stevens Institute of Technology (M.E.), Dartmouth College (M.S., LL.D.), Harvard University (LL.D.), Middlebury College (D. Sc.) and the University of Vermont (D. Eng.).

 His wife, Helen Hartness Flanders, was a folk song collector and author of several books on New England ballads.

-Flanders died in 1970 and he is buried in the Summer Hill Cemetery in Springfield, Vermont, alongside his wife, Helen, and members of the Hartness family.
+Flanders died in Springfield on February 19, 1970.
+He was buried at Summer Hill Cemetery in Springfield alongside his wife and members of the Hartness family.